licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 may retrieve control data declared in other control logic objects, allowing control operations to be chained together, which is not possible in the standard `Controls` system.
-This is necessary to mirror real control systems in thermal hydraulic systems, which may have complex networks of controllers.
+This is necessary to mirror real control systems in thermal hydraulic systems, which may feature controllers in series.

 Examples of controls in THM's library include a function control, PID control, delay control, trip control, and terminate control.